restfulhead/yaas-beachbar/README.md

 This example shows how to use [YaaS services](https://www.yaas.io/) to read SMS messages and send an automated reply using the [arvato SMS service](http://devportal.arvatosystems.io/sms/index.html).
 Additionally new orders are posted to the hybris Order service.

 ## Setup and configuration
+If you are new to YaaS, [start here](https://devportal.yaas.io/gettingstarted/) to understand the basics of registering and setting up a project.
+If you plan to run and/or import the code to your IDE, it's probably helpful to also read about the [YaaS service SDK](https://devportal.yaas.io/tools/servicesdk/index.html) and its plugins.

 ### Your Builder project
 To run this service you will need to setup a new YaaS project using the [Builder](https://builder.yaas.io/).
 Your project needs to subscribe to the following packages: